QlikDeploymentFramework/Qlik-Deployment-Framework-Cloud/README.md

 * In this release all container folders in external drives (folders you want QDF to identify as Global Variable path) need to include the **Info.txt** file, as this file identifies the folder as a Global path
 * External drives are really picky on trailing slash, for OneDrive no trailing slash is possible
 * To identify containers stored in external drives, the 'AltPath' to the external dirve and container root needs to be specified in `vG.SharedBaseVariablePath/ContainerMap.csv`
-* To identify spaces as containers just add the space name under `vG.SharedBaseVariablePath/ContainerMap.csv`
-* **Qlik Cloud spaces** as containers works but with limited subfoldersonly only global variables `vG.BasePath` and `vG.QVDPath` are generated and will work.
+* **Qlik Cloud spaces** as containers works but with limited subfolders, only global variables `vG.BasePath` and `vG.QVDPath` are generated and used.
     - Mapp QDF container -> space by adding space name in `Prefix` and `ContainerName` under `vG.SharedBaseVariablePath/ContainerMap.csv` (no `AltPath` are specified in container map)
-* Use `$(include=$(vG.SharedBasePath)/InitLinkSkip.qvs);` to skip executing the initiation code that identifies related containers, this only works when initiation has run successful once in the same location
+* Use `$(include=$(vG.SharedBasePath)/InitLinkSkip.qvs);` to skip executing the initiation code that identifies related containers, this only works when initiation has executed successfuly one time in the same location

 ## QDF is a set of Qlik scripts and utilities that enables:
 Resource Sharing, Reuse, Organization, Structure and Standards providing an effective and efficient Qlik deployment.